sbaresearch/simcoin/README.md

-##  Simcoin - Blockchain Simulation Software 🏗️
+##  Simcoin - Blockchain Simulation Framework 🏗️
 Simcoin facilitates simulations of realistic bitcoin networks.
-The network created by the simulation software is virtualised by the simulation software on one single host machine.
+The network is virtualised by the simulation software on one single host machine.
 To be able to spawn multiple peers the CPU-heavy proof-of-work is deactivated.
 Blocks and transactions are created by sending respective commands over RPC to the nodes according to a pre-configured simulation scenario.

 ## Getting started 🏁
 Prerequisites: `python3`, `pip3`, `docker`, `make` and `R`.
 Check if you have them installed.